Ensono/amido.github.io/docs/nx/nx_monorepo.md

 | @ensono-stacks/rest-client                                                        | Add a rest client to a project in your stacks workspace                |
 | [`@ensono-stacks/playwright`](./playwright/plugin-information.md)                 | Add the playwright testing library and much more to your project!      |
 | [`@ensono-stacks/logger`](./logger/plugin-information.md)                         | Add industry standard logging capabilities to your project             |

-To be added (Dev note, to be removed):

-- Rest client generator
-- React Azure App Insights
-- Localisation